 Together with partners Stan and Steve Robins of Yorktown Heights, NY, the Gewertzes saw their prize trotter post back-to-back, come-from-behind decisions in 1:544 (fastest of the day) and 1:55.

 Giant Victory enjoyed a perfect trip in the second elimination

-- Renamed Giant Victory (for the NFL football team's 1987 Super Bowl win) by owners and Giant fans Jacqueline & Ted Gewertz and the Robbins. - The requirement for the race winner to win two heats was dropped - From 1927 to 1954, six monies were paid in the Hambletonian under the placing system.
+- Renamed Giant Victory (for the NFL football team's 1987 Super Bowl win) by owners and Giant fans Jacqueline & Ted Gewertz and the Robbins. - The requirement for the race winner to win two heats was dropped in the Hambletonian conditions. - From 1927 to 1954, six monies were paid in the Hambletonian under the placing system.
 From 1955 to 1962 only the first four horses in the placing were awarded money.
 Some years the winner took home anywhere from 55% to 70% of the total purse.
 There were also breeders awards of 2%.
 From 1963 to 1990 five monies were paid out under the placing system.
-As of 1991, the placing system was dropped and the and responded with a three-length score over Big Brown and Crysta's Best.
-The favored entry of MB Felty and UConn Don finished one-two in front of Super Pleasure in the first \$119,000 elimination.
-The Ron Gurfein-trained winner, another son of Super Bowl, was timed in 1:55 for the HVH Trotting Stable, M. Larsson, the MB Felty Stable and Lindy Farms (Antonacci family).
-The Antonaccis and trainer Osvaldo Formia (UConn Don) were both going for their fourth Hambletonian and a record three in a row.
-It was not to be.
+As of 1991, the placing system was dropped and the standard five monies are paid in each heat or dash.